slamice/wri/Anne of Greene Gables and her Rise to Power/chapter23.md

 "I thought you'd do something like that, festooning that party with your frat pranks-" But just then Anne fainted.

 They told Marilla's gorilla, who was hunkering in the fields, to grab a doctor.
-And they soon found out Anne's ankle was broken with some deep teeth marks in it.
 Mrs. Plebb didn't really want to think about how that happened, because Anne was one weird kid.

+Anne's body was so robust physically that she stood on impact and even pushed the earth into itself a bit.
+Unfortunately Anne's mental state was crap, and she broke her Id's ankle in two.

 Anne slipped into an ankle deep coma.
 Her dress was a see through white, a ghost dancing on rooftops that jovially smiled with their toothy thatches and panes.
 She hugged them tightly and laughed unapologetically.
 Everyone below her was presented as a peasant, brownly cloaked with dirt.
 A few ticks and lice fell out of them as she spoke.
 She denounced them all as peons.
 She peoned them hard, harder than any other peoning.